 - Ways your product can help them

 - How they can best leverage your solution for their business’ unique needs

 - How to use your product or service in a self-sufficient way

 - Who their point of contact is should they have any questions or issues

-Your top priority should be setting up an easy to understand, easy to navigate journey that gets them there in the most efficient way possible while providing a positive experience all around.
+Your top priority in the customer onboarding process should be setting up an easy-to-understand, easy-to-navigate journey that gets them there in the most efficient way possible while providing a positive experience all around.

 What is the goal of onboarding clients?

 While the goals of client onboarding vary based on industry, business, and even each customer, there are some common objectives you need to keep in mind while deciding what your process will look like.